didiersmith/steve/chapters/the-fall.md

 ---

 If Steve were honest with himself, even he had to admit that StevieNix wasn't the best universe in the world.
 Some of the larger software companies had produced truly majestic simulations with poetry-composing AIs and Newtonian physics at every scale.
-StevieNix, on the other hand, glitched out whenever someone ran the break room microwave.
+StevieNix, on the other hand, glitched out whenever someone ran the microwave.

 Steve's universe did have two things going for it.
 The first, was that it was open source.
 Anyone could contribute patches to it, and many did.
 Over the centuries, this had resulted in an extremely rich (if somewhat eclectic) biodiversity - from wing-headed sharks, to birds with beautiful but ridiculous tails, to Steve's personal favourite - apes that stood upright and walked like him.